rafaeltmbr/clock/README.md

 # Alarm Clock
 This project is an attempt to reengineer the alarm clock used in **Android version 4.4.4**.
 The goal is for it to be responsive and build without any framework, just vanilla javascript.
 Is preferable for animations to be created by CSS.
-Also, the javascript code just changes some of the HTML elements attributes, thus it makes possible for CSS to animate and hold state.
+Also, the javascript code just changes some of the HTML elements attributes, thus it makes possible for CSS display and animates according to the given state.

 ## Tecnologies
 * **CSS** - Compiled by SASS